JamesLiVeeva/ScheduledEventHandler/README.md

 # Lambda Event Handler

-This is the Lambda event handler which is used to check if new employee file(s) are uploaded to S3 bucket on a scheduled time daily.
+This is the Lambda event handler, which checks whether new employee file(s) are uploaded to the S3 bucket at a scheduled time daily.
-If new file(s) are detected, AWS batch job will be triggered to process the files provided.
+If new file(s) are detected, an AWS batch job will be triggered to process the provided files.

 ## More Information

-This is a sub-project of the Employee Import Project: https://github.com/Annielz1223/HRImport/.
-You could get more information from this main project if needed.
+See [Employee Import Repository](https://github.com/Annielz1223/HRImport) for more details.

 ## Dependency
 - Java 17
 - AWS S3
 - AWS Lambda